-Beetles are found in almost every habitat except the sea and the polar regions.
-They interact with their ecosystems in several ways: beetles often feed on plants and fungi, break down animal and plant debris, and eat other invertebrates.
-Many beetles enjoy human gardens, since gardens are typically moist and filled with easy sources of food.
-Some, like the flour and grain beetles attack food products in homes.
+Beetless are found in almost every habitat except the sea and the polar regions.
+They interact with their ecosystems in several ways: Beetless often feed on plants and fungi, break down animal and plant debris, and eat other invertebrates.
+Many Beetless enjoy human gardens, since gardens are typically moist and filled with easy sources of food.
+Some, like the flour and grain Beetless attack food products in homes.
 They also damage food in production facilities and stores.

-When a bite occurs, the blister beetle releases cantharidin, a poisonous chemical that causes human skin to blister.
+When a bite occurs, the blister Beetles releases cantharidin, a poisonous chemical that causes human skin to blister.
 The blistering of the skin disappears on it own over time.
-It's rare, but blister beetle bites can be fatal to humans if a person experiences a severe allergic reaction.
+It's rare, but blister Beetles bites can be fatal to humans if a person experiences a severe allergic reaction.

 CONTROL AND MANAGEMENT MEASURES:

-Good sanitation practices and removing foods that support beetle development and reproduction can be accomplished with a vacuum or another form of mechanical removal.
+Good sanitation practices and removing foods that support Beetles development and reproduction can be accomplished with a vacuum or another form of mechanical removal.

 Pheromone based traps can be used for identification.
-Insect Growth Regulators (IGR) can be used to control beetles.
+Insect Growth Regulators (IGR) can be used to control Beetless.